opentap/Network-Analyzer/README.md

     Effortlessly parameterize test configurations within the PathWave Test Automation editor.
 This feature allows dynamic adjustment of test scenarios on the fly, enhancing flexibility and promoting comprehensive test coverage without manual intervention.

-* Data Acquisition and Measurement output
+* Data Acquisition and Measurement Output

     The plugin offers robost data acquisition capabilities.
-You can capture, log, and save data from your network analyzer, enhancing your ability to monitor and optimize performance..
+You can capture, log, and save data from your network analyzer, enhancing your ability to monitor and optimize performance.

 * Spectrum Analyzer (SA) Mode